Nitoos/occupancy_ratio/README.md

 For Windows:
 You can refer anaconda installation on the official web page by clicking [here](https://docs.anaconda.com/anaconda/install/windows/) .

+### Running InfluxDB
+For Windows:
+1. You can directly click [here](https://dl.influxdata.com/influxdb/releases/influxdb-1.8.0_windows_amd64.zip) for direct download.

+2. Double click the influxd.exe inside the extracted folder.
+This influxdb server should be running on the background while testing this application.

+You can refer InfluxDB installation on the official web page by clicking [here](https://portal.influxdata.com/downloads/) .

 ### Grafana Installation
 For Windows:
 1. You can refer grafana installation on the official web page by clicking [here](https://grafana.com/docs/grafana/latest/installation/windows/) .